ftravers/PublicDocumentation/clojure-tut1.md

 The way to read this answer is:

-`(xml-> zipped...` = Run the xml-> function, which you might call "get xml", on the zipped xml data structure
+`(xml-> zipped...` = Run the `xml->` function, which you might describe as a function that "gets xml", on the zipped xml data structure

 `... :track ...` = grab the first track node you come upon